Retaking the GMAT

 “Thanks for these ‘real’ words last year.
 You’ll be surprised to know how many people told me to not to attempt GRE again.
 I just wanted to update you that I gave the GRE again and hit my goal.
 I would really like you to know that you made a positive difference in a my life.
 Thanks for the encouragement and the honesty.”

-For a low GMAT or GRE score, I advise retaking it at least once which not only can show score improvement but also shows self-awareness that you are trying to improve.
+“For a low GMAT or GRE score, I advise retaking it at least once which not only can show score improvement but also shows self-awareness that you are trying to improve.
 If you are having trouble with one test in particular, say difficulty with the quant section on the GMAT, it is worth it to try the GRE (or at least take a practice test) which still has quant, but it tends to be easier especially for those from non-quantitative backgrounds.”

-There are times when our clients ask about tradeoffs such as, “Should I put my effort into extracurricular activity or a test retake?”
-Our guidance is still the same: “If you feel you can score higher, go for the retake,” but that’s not a free pass for the other candidacy aspects such as extracurricular activity.
+Sometimes, our clients ask about tradeoffs, such as, “Should I put my effort into extracurricular activity or a test retake?”
+Our guidance is still the same: If you feel you can score higher, go for the retake.
+But that’s not a free pass for the other candidacy aspects like extracurricular activities.
 Push hard on all you can do.
 Use practice test scores as your guide on what your potential should be.

-Partner with best in class GMAT and GRE experts and increase your score significantly.
+Partner with best-in-class GMAT and GRE experts and increase your score significantly.
 Check out our test prep services here.
 Request a free game plan chat with SBC’s lead test prep coach by emailing testprep@stacyblackman.com

 Can I retake the GMAT multiple times?